jtl-transit/busdecomp/README.md

 Note that this program requires the Valhalla map matching engine to be configured for the appropriate region and running locally.
-Instructions for installing and configuring Valhalla are included in this repo.
+Instructions for installing and configuring Valhalla are included in a [readme file](valhalla_readme.md).